McGill-NLP/AURORA/README.md

   {"..."}
 ]
 ```

+If you are interested in developing your own similar Kubric data, it takes some effort (i.e. Docker+Blender setup), but we provide some code under XXX.

 ### Benchmark: AURORA-Bench

 For measuring how well models do on various editing skills (action, reasoning, object/attribute, global), we introduce AURORA-Bench hosted here on this repository under `test.json` with the respective images under `data/TASK/images/`.